Adult Re-Education Fund

-Applicants must be graduating seniors or past graduates of a Hancock County public high school, be current Hancock County 4-H members with at least eight years of participation, plan to attend or currently be enrolled at Purdue University and plan to pursue or be in pursuit of a bachelor’s degree in the School of Agriculture or the College of Consumer and Family Sciences.
-See guidebook for a complete list of requirements.
+Applicants must be graduating seniors or past graduates of a Hancock County public high school, be current Hancock County 4-H members with at least eight years of participation, plan to attend or currently be enrolled at Purdue University, and plan to pursue or be in pursuit of a bachelor’s degree in the School of Agriculture or the College of Consumer and Family Sciences.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.

 Matthew A. Folkening Memorial Scholarship Endowment Fund

 This fund honors the memory of a young man who was a great natural athlete with a zest for life and love of family; he particularly loved the game of golf.
 A friend to many people, he touched multiple lives with the way he lived.
-Matt graduated from New Palestine High School, attended IUPUI for a short time and had enrolled in the IBEW Apprenticeship program before his untimely passing.
+Matt graduated from New Palestine High School (NPHS), attended IUPUI for a short time, and had enrolled in the IBEW Apprenticeship program before his untimely passing.

 Fountaintown Gas Company, Inc. Scholarship Endowment Fund

-Fountaintown Gas Co.
-Inc. was a small family owned gas company that had previously served the Fountaintown community from local wells with a very limited gas supply.
-Under new ownership, construction of a modern distribution system was started in 1967.
+Fountaintown Gas Co., Inc. was a small family-owned gas company that had previously served the Fountaintown community from local wells with a very limited gas supply.
+Under new ownership, the construction of a modern distribution system was started in 1967.
 The company, which started by serving two customers in Morristown the first year, presently serves fifteen small towns and communities in five counties including Hancock County.

-Applicants must be graduating seniors of an accredited public, private, or parochial high school, live within the primary service area of Fountaintown Gas Co., Inc. and have a parent or grandparent who has been a customer of Fountaintown Gas Co., Inc. for a minimum of 36 consecutive months.
-See guidebook for a complete list of requirements.
+Applicants must be graduating seniors of an accredited public, private, or parochial high school, live within the primary service area of Fountaintown Gas Co., Inc., and have a parent or grandparent who has been a customer of Fountaintown Gas Co., Inc. for a minimum of 36 consecutive months.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.

 Dr. Linda Gellert Scholarship Endowment Fund

 Linda and her husband Terry established this scholarship fund to give back to a community Dr. Gellert felt gave so much to her personally and professionally.
-Benefactors will be Greenfield-Central High School graduating seniors planning to pursue a baccalaureate degree at Purdue University, Lafayette.
-See guidebook for a complete list of requirements.
+Benefactors will be Greenfield-Central High School graduating seniors planning to pursue a baccalaureate degree at Purdue University, West Lafayette.
+See the current HCCF Scholarship Guidebook on this website for a complete list of requirements.